Ankr-network/ankr-docs/docs/Earn/liquid-staking/avax/avax-liquid-staking-introduction.md

 ### 3. Access **Instant Liquidity Pools**

-* ANKR token holders can soon gain access to instant liquidity pools.
+* Ankr token holders can soon gain access to instant liquidity pools.
 This allows them to sell 1 aAVAXb against 1 AVAX instantly and subject to the instant liquidity pool capacity.

 * 3% of the allocated AVAX tokens to Ankr Earn will not be staked and will remain unstaked.